 We are ranked 8th in the UK for research power (2014).
 The Research Excellence Framework (REF) is the system used by UK higher education funding bodies to assess research quality in universities.

-- 75% of the school's research output was rated as world-leading or internationally excellent
+- 100% of the school's research output was found to be of internationally quality

 - More than 97% of research at Nottingham is recognised internationally